Ontario and Rainy River Railway

-The Ontario and Rainy River Railway was a railway that existed briefly in the late 19th century.
-The company had been incorporated in 1886 to build a railway from Port Arthur, Ontario, to the Rainy River.
-On 4 May 1899, the chief promoters of the Canadian Northern Railway Mackenzie and Mann announced they had acquired the railway charter.
-Construction of the line began at Stanley, Ontario, on 1 August 1898.
+The Ontario and Rainy River Railway was a railway that existed briefly in the late 19th century in northwestern Ontario, Canada.
+The company had been incorporated in 1886 to build a railway from Port Arthur to the Rainy River.
+On 4 May 1899, the chief promoters of the Canadian Northern Railway, William Mackenzie and Donald Mann, announced they had acquired the railway charter.
+Construction of the line began at Stanley on 1 August 1898.